fkie-cad/squid/README.md

                         };

                         // Synthesize instructions in new BB.
-                        // In this case it's only one instruction. let mut new_bb = BasicBlock::new();
+                        // In this case it's only one instruction: FireEvent let mut new_bb = BasicBlock::new();
                         new_bb.fire_event(event_check_sql);